Noah-Huppert/k8svirt/README.md

 Project Status: Complete | Adding features when needed
 # k8svirt
-A simple reverse proxy which emulates the behavior of a k8s cluster.
+A simple reverse proxy which emulates the behavior of a Kubernetes cluster.

 # usage
 ```